yuhaoz2/yuhaoz2.github.io/content/publication/zhang-2022-control/index.md

 ---
-title: 'Control barrier function meets interval analysis: Safety-critical control with measurement and actuation uncertainties'
+title: 'Control Barrier Function Meets Interval Analysis: Safety-Critical Control with Measurement and Actuation Uncertainties'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here